Skip to main content

 Common Qualifying Events

 Typically, if you experience a Life Event and wish to add or remove a dependent(s) from your coverage, you must do so within 30 days after the qualifying event date.
-However, as a result of the National Emergency Declaration due to COVID-19 effective March 2020, participants who experience a qualified life event will have a rolling 12-month period until 30 days after the “Outbreak Period” ends to declare the event.
 Please contact the benefits team at benefits@vanderbilt.edu if your life event is past the typical 30-day window.
 Changes must be consistent with the qualifying life event.

 Family Status Change life events may include: